ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 ### Hero Block

 The Hero block announces to readers what the Project is about and who is behind it.
 It can be as basic or as involved as the material requires.
-Controls to adjust the appearance of the Hero block are contained within the block’s **Description + Images**, **Calls-to-Action**, and **Social Links** submenus.
+Controls to adjust the appearance of the Hero block are contained within the block’s **Description + Images** and **Calls-to-Action** submenus.

 Listings from the [**People** sidebar](../backend/projects.md#people) appear in the Hero as well to describe a Project’s authorship.
 Only Authors will appear with an associated avatar image, and then only in cases when there are fewer than three Author listings, so as not to clutter the available space.
 Contributors will be named but will never display with an avatar.